 What Fats Can Be Used?

-Literally any fat can be used, although some may be better suited than others.
+You may use literally any fat or oil, although some may be better suited than others.
 Bacon fat, bone marrow, butter, duck fat, pork sausage fat and peanut butter are more commonly used for fat washing.

 They can be classified into two groups, animal and vegetable.
 As a general rule, animal fats are stronger and more flavorful than vegetable fats like olive oil.
 Fats like bacon and sausage are strong flavored and potent while butters and bone marrow have a more delicate flavor.